VinayakMokashi/AI-Powered-Brain-Tumor-Detection-and-Localization/README.md

 utilities.py:
 A Python script containing helper functions used across the project, such as data preprocessing utilities and image augmentation techniques.

+Brain_Tumor_Detection.pdf: Povides a detailed overview of an AI-driven approach for brain tumor detection and localization using ResNet for classification and ResUNet for segmentation on MRI scans.

 ## Dataset:

 The dataset consists of 3,929 MRI images.
 Each image has an associated mask, which identifies regions containing tumors.
 This project uses data.csv and data_mask.csv to organize and process the images for training and evaluation.
 Key attributes in these files: